 Treat sickness and disease and you get sickness and disease.
 Build health and you get health.

-Cholesterol problems should be overseen by your physician but much can be done to build health to help you experience real health.
+Cholesterol problems should be overseen by your physician for guided medical advice. but much can be done to build health to help you experience a real healthy lifestyle.